Aidan-McNay/courseflow/docs/getting_started/installation.md

 # Installation

-`cornell-canvas` isn't currently available as a package through PyPI.
+`courseflow` isn't currently available as a package through PyPI.
 Instead, users should locally clone the repository to set up the framework.
 It is encouraged that developers make in-place extensions, such that they could later be merged upstream for others to use